 Timelapse photography complements night photography well since we’re typically dealing with long shutter speeds and using techniques that require lots of exposures, such as image stacking.
 The easiest way to make a timelapse is to buy an accessory intervalometer for your camera but I don’t always like carrying a bunch of gear around and an intervalometer is just an extra piece of equipment.
 So if possible, I prefer a camera that has the interval timer built-in.
 I’ve scoured the internet to find all the large sensor cameras that have built in intervalometers in their software / firmware.
 Here’s the list so far:

-Wide field landscape astrophotography is an impressive form of photography, and it’s accessible to nearly everyone.
+Wide field landscape astrophotography is an impressive form of photography, and it’s accessible to nearly everyone with a camera.